GoBlog

 The Best AP Classes to Take – 5 Reasons Why You Should Change Courses in High School

-How many AP classes should I take? – Too Many Weighted Courses
+How Many AP Classes Should I Take? – Too Many Weighted Courses

-Which AP classes should I take? – Weighted Courses in the Wrong Areas
+Which AP classes Should I Take? – Weighted Courses in the Wrong Areas

 Read more here to find out the weighted courses that make sense – and which don’t – depending on the major you are indicating towards.

-Missing Physics for CS/Engineering Majors in 11th
+AP Physics for CS/Engineering Majors in 11th

 • It demonstrates aptitude towards CS/Engineering departments

-Missing Psychology for Biology or Business Majors
+AP Psychology for Biology or Business Majors

 Accelerated Math with Weak Foundations

 Taking an accelerated math course often doesn’t make you better at math; it makes you worse.
 It’s because you move so fast through the compressed curriculum that you don’t “learn” anything at all; rather, you’re just studying and taking tests before moving onto the next topic.
 For students who already lack strong foundations in math, this is an absolute nightmare and can do a lot more damage than one originally thought was possible.
-So if you’re registered for an accelerated math course, be honest with yourself: Are you 100% solid on the concepts you learned thus far?
-If not, either invest the time to prepare ahead of time or simply take a pass on the course.

 The Best AP Classes to Take – Recap & Conclusion